binayjy8/METHOD-AR/README.md

-# METHOD-AR by binay bhusan mohanta the au
+# METHOD-AR by binay bhusan mohanta the a